Authority Guide

 Credentials

-• 20+ years clinical minimally invasive surgery experience
+• over 15 years clinical minimally invasive surgery experience

 • One of the few specialists in Taiwan focused on "fat graft complication repair"